5 benefits of

 you’re better off continuing your search.

-the information it follows.
-You don’t want to be tracking information you
+information it follows.
+You don’t want to be tracking information you don’t

 One solution won’t fit all